thegooddocsproject/templates/quickstarts/template-quickstarts.md

 + Concept 2
 + Concept 3

-{Link each concept to its corresponding content that helps users understand the concepts and ideas behind your software. }
+{Link each concept to its corresponding content that help users understand the concepts and ideas behind your software. }

 ## Before You Begin